Limych/ha-jq300/README.md

   By default, the cloud returns the HCHO (formaldehyde) value in `mg/m³` units.
 Setting this parameter to `True` allows to receive data in `ppb` units.\
   _Default value: False_

+## Track updates

+You can automatically track new versions of this component and update it by [HACS][hacs].

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)

-## Track updates
+## Authors & contributors

-You can automatically track new versions of this component and update it by [HACS][hacs].
+The original setup of this component is by [Andrey "Limych" Khrolenok][limych].

+For a full list of all authors and contributors, check [the contributor's page][contributors].

 ## License